Trekker with backpack standing on rocks next to prayer flags while gazing at snow-capped mountains in Nepal

 Pricing

 With so much natural beauty to be experienced, how much will it set you back?
-When it comes to pricing, costs of the Everest Base Camp Trek can range widely but the best all-inclusive tour packages start at around US$4,295 (including domestic flights to/from the trek start point).
+When it comes to pricing, costs of the Everest Base Camp Trek can range widely but the best all-inclusive tour packages start at around US$4,295.
 If this number is giving you sticker shock, don’t let it deter you from the trip of a lifetime to Nepal, because my team at The Explorer’s Passage is always here to work with you and your preferences to craft a trip that fits your needs.

 5. How hard is the trek?
 Terrain, elevation, and altitude